52North/helgoland-toolbox/docs/how-tos/integrate-map.md

 #### Service Filter Selector

-Import further dependencies to our ng-app by adding the following javascript code to `src/app/app.module.ts` and adding the imports as well to the imports of `@NgModule`:
+Further, import the additionally installed dependencies to our ng-app by adding the following javascript code to `src/app/app.module.ts` and adding the imports as well to the imports of `@NgModule`.
+Also add the dependency `SettingsService` to the imports of `@helgoland/core`:

 ```javascript
 import { HelgolandSelectorModule } from '@helgoland/selector';